MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-api/index.md

 ---
 <!-- NLS_CHARSET=UTF-8 -->
 ## Overview
 {{ site.data.keys.mf_analytics_full }} provides client-side APIs to help a user get started with collecting Analytics data about the application.
-This tutorial provides information on how to setup analytics support on the client application and lists available APIs.
+This tutorial provides information on how to set up analytics support on the client application, and lists available APIs.

 #### Jump to:
 * [Configuring Analytics on the Client Side](#configuring-analytics-on-the-client-side)